901 W. Rex Allen Dr. | Willcox, AZ 85643

 The Intervening Years

 Much growth has occurred at the hospital.
-What started out as a hospital of 38 employees has grown to one with over 200 today.
+What started out as a hospital of 38 employees has grown to one with about 175 today.
 Hospital services have expanded to meet the growing needs of the community around us, including rural health clinics, specialty clinics, endoscopy, inpatient rehabilitation, and many outpatient services.
 NCCH strives for excellence in all that we do.
-We believe, as we did 45 years ago that, "patients have the right to efficient, effective care, courtesy and consideration, and a comfortable and safe environment."
+We believe, as we did 50 years ago that, "patients have the right to efficient, effective care, courtesy and consideration, and a comfortable and safe environment."

 NCCH is rich in history and culture, contributing significantly to the progress and direction of medicine in Arizona.
 More than ever we are committed to continuing the great tradition of providing quality healthcare close to home!